cambell-prince/frontaccounting-wrapper/README.md

 The travis testing is done using phantomjs on the Travis node rather than chrome, as Travis nodes are headless.

+The version of webdriver currently installed is not the latest as that runs too quickly and does not work well with the ajax library used by Front Accounting.
+See the .travis_yml file for details.

 ### Installation & Operation

 #### For the PHPUnit Tests